TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-Now, we can get the root `id_rsa` and connect to localhost as superuser:
+We can get the root `id_rsa` and connect to localhost as superuser:

 <br />